seandinwiddie/sdin.dev/coaching/outreach_sequences.md

     Hi Steven,

-    Professional services firms in AEC often face challenges scaling operations and integrating data across service lines.
-Generic software rarely fits these needs.
+    Congratulations on your recent ownership expansion at Stambaugh Ness.
+As a CEO leading a professional services firm with a remote workforce and specialized focus on AEC industries, you're likely balancing growth opportunities with the operational challenges of cross-practice collaboration.

-    I develop custom solutions for these challenges.
-For Veritas Health Systems, I created tools that reduced reporting time by 76%.
-For Compliance Associates, tailored software saved 32.5 hours of administrative work weekly.
+    Professional services leaders often tell me their biggest frustration is watching highly-compensated experts spend time on administrative tasks instead of client-facing work—especially when those tasks involve bridging data between different service lines.

-    Stambaugh Ness could benefit from:
+    I build custom solutions that help firms like yours streamline operations while maintaining service quality.
+For Veritas Health Systems, my tools reduced reporting time by 76%, and Compliance Associates saved 32.5 hours weekly on administrative work.

-    • Faster client onboarding
+    For a CEO focused on scaling professional services across tax, technology, and advisory practices, you can get:
-    • Automated cross-service reporting
+    • Streamlined client onboarding that captures data once and distributes it across practices
-    • Improved consultant utilization
+    • Automated cross-service reporting that gives you visibility into multi-service client relationships

-    If you have questions about integration or timelines, we can discuss them in a free, 20-minute strategy call.
-I'll share a few automation ideas specific to your firm.
+    • Consultant utilization improvements that directly impact your bottom line

-    Reply to this email or text me at 530-638-3238 to set up a time.
+    If you're balancing growth initiatives with the need for operational efficiency, let's talk.
+Get your free strategy call now—just reply to this email or text me at 530-638-3238 to set up a time.

     Thank you for your time!